 What I require of you: Must be able to swim.
 Reasonably fit.
-Can cook well.
+Can cook well, like good.
 Cool with eating fish.
 Lots of fish.
 Your relationship status with sea sickness can't be bad or worse.
 Passport, obviously.
 You play well with others.
 Pull your weight with ship duties.
 And you must follow orders.
 Also, this is work away, not a holiday.
 You are expected to learn and help.
 I am not paying for your vacation (I was burned by my last workawayers, but I'm giving it another chance).

-Most importantly, being a clean and tidy person is paramount in our small house.
+Most importantly, being a clean and tidy person is paramount in our small floating house.
 If you have unwashed dishes in your sink at this moment, you're probably not a good fit.

 What I don’t require of you: Sailing experience.
 In fact, I typically prefer if you have none.